exgoust/pepeger/readme.md

   - **Green** – Normal

 - 🔄 **Real-Time Data Updates**
-  The application fetches data from a configurable .json source with instant updates – messages appear in real-time, without noticeable delay.
-Additionally, the app automatically refreshes data every 5 minutes, ensuring that users always have access to the latest information.
-Users also have the option to manually refresh the data by tapping the refresh arrow ⟳.
+  The application fetches data from a configurable .json source every 5 minutes, ensuring up-to-date information.
+Additionally, users can manually refresh the data by tapping the refresh button ⟳.

 - 🔊 **Musical Surprise**
   A small, lighthearted element awaits users within the app — a **musical Easter egg** for those curious enough to explore!